Asimov-Chuang/DeepHalo/6ydQ-3.md

 > Q: If the contribution relates to DCM behaviour modeling for the ML community, then some aspects should be considered...
 (Poor choice of (classical DCM) baselines)

-A: Regarding the choice of baselines for the experiment: Our model aims to explore the context effect.
-Therefore, we mainly compare DeepHalo with the context-dependent DCM benchmark, such as Contextual MNL.
-We set MNL as a baseline because comparing MNL and Contextual MNL directly demonstrates the effect of context, and MNL can serve as a sanity check.
-To cover the context-independent DCM benchmarks you mentioned, which follow the RUM principle, we add mixed logit in featureless experiments, which can approximate any RUM model arbitrarily well.
-Regarding ML baselines, we add additional baselines with transformer (TCnet) and deep sets (FATE) (suggested by reviewer D2h9), as displayed below.
+A: Regarding the choice of baselines: Since our model focuses on context effects, we primarily compare DeepHalo with context-dependent DCMs such as Contextual MNL.
+MNL is included as a sanity check, and the comparison between MNL and Contextual MNL illustrates the impact of context.
+To cover the context-independent RUM-based models you mentioned, we include Mixed Logit in the featureless setting, as it can approximate any RUM arbitrarily well.
+For ML baselines, we incorporate TCNet (Transformer-based) and FATE (DeepSets-based), as suggested by reviewer D2h9, as shown below.

 | Model         | Hotel (Train/Test) | SFOshop (Train/Test) | SFOwork (Train/Test) |
 |---------------|--------------------|------------------------|-----------------------|